-Directions: Fill out this form completely and provide your Mentor with the Mentor Information sheet so they can sign up to volunteer with MCPS.
+Directions: Fill out both sides of this form completely and provide your Mentor with the Mentor Information sheet so they can sign up to volunteer with MCPS.

 Student's

 First Name: Last Name:

-Advisor English Taashar

 Advisor: English Teacher:

 1. List all of the mentor's contact information:

-• Mentor's First Name: Last Name:
+Mentor's First Name: Last Name:

-• Mentor's Phone Number/ (cell/business/home):
+Mentor's Phone Number/ (cell/bu siness/home):

-• Mentor's COMPLETE Address (Street/City/State/Zip):
+Mentor's COMPLETE Address (Street/City/State/Zip):

 Street:

-City/State:Zip:
+City/State: Zip:

-• Mentor's Email Address:
+Mentor's Email Address:

--

-• Explanation of the Mentor's expertise or experience with the topic (college/degree/certified/selfta ught/job/accomplishments):
+• Explanation of the Mentor's exper tise or experience with the topic (college/degree/certified/selftaught/job/accomplishments):

+The Mantan's war

-• The Mentor's number of years experience with the topic: \\\\\\years
+• The Mentor's number of years e xperience with the topic:years

-2. The student's goals (accom plishments) for this Senior Project are: ( /
+2. The student's goals (accomplishments) for this Senior Project are:

 A

-B
+В

 C

 D

 E

 (More goals can be added if the student and mentor deem it appropriate)

 3. The student's learning stretch is

-3. I have completed the MCPS registration and background check for volunteers.
+3. I have completed the MCPS registration and background check for volu ınteers.

 4. I agree to be this student's mentor:

 Signature:Date:

 Coordinator Signature or Stamp: